-The Company mitigates money laundering risks effectively through:
+Bytes mitigates money laundering risks effectively through:

-- identifying our customers and knowing their ownership & control structure - understanding our relationship with them
+- Identifying our customers and knowing their ownership & control structure - Understanding our relationship with them

-Internal controls and monitoring systems are in place to alert staff should criminals try to use the Company for money laundering, try to purchase goods fraudulently or to engage in any other Financial Crime.
-Once aware of any potential threat, the Company will take steps to prevent it and report any suspicious activity to the National Crime Agency.
-The Company is constantly vigilant to new types of Financial Crime and constantly looks to amend its control environment where necessary to respond to new threats.
+Internal controls and monitoring systems are in place to alert staff should criminals try to use Bytes for money laundering, try to purchase goods fraudulently or to engage in any other Financial Crime.
+Once aware of any potential threat, Bytes will take steps to prevent it and report any suspicious activity to the National Crime Agency.
+Bytes is constantly vigilant to new types of Financial Crime and constantly looks to amend its control environment where necessary to respond to new threats.